Maryland Terrapins men's basketball: Recent success 2014–present

 The 2018–2019 season team entered the season with high anticipation locally thanks to returning stars Cowan and Fernando, as well as the addition of the 7th ranked recruiting class in country starring consensus 5-star Jalen "Stix" Smith.
 Despite a young team, the Terps outperformed national expectations and maintained a top-25 ranking for the entire 2nd half of the season.
 Maryland finished the 2018-2019 campaign at 22–10 (13–7 in the Big Ten), garnering a #6 seed in the NCAA tournament.
 The Terps survived a close battle with Dylan Windler led Belmont before losing on the last possession of the game against LSU.

-2019–2020 will forever be remembered by the college basketball world as the year the NCAA tournament and most conference tournaments were cancelled due to the COVID-19 pandemic.
-For the Terps, the cancelled postseason hit especially hard with Turgeon assembling his strongest team at Maryland, which finished 24–7 and 14–6 in the Big Ten.
-Led by first-team All Big Ten selections Anthony Cowan Jr. and Jalen "Stix" Smith, the Terps won a three-way share of the Big Ten regular season conference title,along with Wisconsin and Michigan State the men's program's first conference title since 2010 and its first title in the Big Ten.
+2019–2020 will be remembered as the year the NCAA tournament and most conference tournaments were cancelled due to the COVID-19 pandemic.
+For the Terps, the cancelled postseason was disappointing with Turgeon assembling his strongest team at Maryland, which finished 24–7 and 14–6 in the Big Ten.
+Led by first-team All Big Ten selections Anthony Cowan Jr. and Jalen "Stix" Smith, the Terps won a three-way share of the Big Ten regular season conference title, along with Wisconsin and Michigan State the men's program's first conference title since 2010 and its first title in the Big Ten.
 The Terps were ranked in the AP top ten for 22 weeks during the season, being ranked as high as No. 3 in early December and ending the season at No. 12.
-The season was highlighted by an emphatic 21-point win over a Marquette team led by first team All-American Marcus Howard to win the Orlando Invitational, as well as dramatic road wins against Indiana, Illinois, Michigan State, and Minnesota, which memorably ended on Darryl Morsell's deep, buzzer beating three.
-Indicative of the program's reemergence on the national stage, for just the second time in program history ESPN's College Gameday returned to College Park in late February for a showdown against pre-season No. 1 Michigan State.
-Although the Terps lost the game (their only home loss of the season), and struggled mightily in a road loss three days later at Rutgers, they rebounded in their next and final home game against Michigan to capture their share of the conference championship and cut down the nets on Cowan Jr.'s senior night.
-Although Maryland fans will always wonder how far the team could have gone in March, the season will be remembered fondly for the championship and Cowan Jr.'s outstanding senior season, which saw him climb to No. 7 all time in program history in points, No. 5 in assists, and included several clutch performances in wins over Illinois and MSU.
+The season was highlighted by a 21-point win over a Marquette team, led by first team All-American Markus Howard to win the Orlando Invitational, as well as road wins against Indiana, Illinois, Michigan State, and Minnesota, which memorably ended on Darryl Morsell's deep, buzzer beating three.
+Indicative of the program's reemergence on the national stage, for just the second time in program history, ESPN's College Gameday returned to College Park in late February for a showdown against pre-season No. 1 Michigan State.
+Although the Terps lost the game (their only home loss of the season), and struggled in a road loss three days later at Rutgers, they rebounded in their next and final home game against Michigan to capture their share of the conference championship and cut down the nets on Cowan Jr.'s senior night.
+Although Maryland fans will never know how far the team could have gone in March, the season will be remembered for the championship and Cowan Jr.'s outstanding senior season, which saw him climb to No. 7 all time in program history in points, No. 5 in assists, and included several clutch performances in wins over Illinois and MSU.
 The season will also be remembered for the national emergence of Smith, who was selected to multiple All-American teams and picked 10th in the 2020 NBA Draft.